April 1, 2016 by Ed Kennedy

 2016 has illustrated there are many challenges facing the African continent as a whole, and African Union as a collective representation of the region.
 This has been seen in democratic deficits, civil conflicts, and larger questions of how to balance trade and defence relationships beyond Africa.
 Looming large among these problems is an issue often overlooked – but one that is now held to be at crisis point; the management and security of African wildlife.

 To those yet to read of the severity of the situation it may at first seem tangential or peripheral to the more visible and overt problems facing the African region.
 Yet, it is also a reality that even those who would regard animal welfare as a middle order or secondary issue would need consider the wider dangers of leaving poaching unaddressed.
-As National Geographic reported in August 2015, the link between elephant ivory hunters and terror financing affirms both the need for disinterested parties to look once more at addressing animal welfare – as well as offers incentive to those focused prior on the issues within the security sphere to broaden their scope further in the campaign against terrorism.
+As National Geographic reported in August 2015, the link between elephant ivory hunters and terror financing affirms both the need for disinterested parties to look once more at addressing animal welfare.
+Alongside offering a good avenue for security and political leaders to combat and campaign against terrorism.

 As a West African Lion may roam through 100 square miles (259 Square Kilometres) of territory – and travel further in event or food shortage – the capacity of individual nations to maintain and secure wildlife when wildlife regularly cross borders is limited.
 Yet, with recent years illustrating population of the West African Lion is at a critical status – alongside many other African species of wildlife – the risk for the African continent is very real that any progress within this sphere could come too late.
 So, with the severity of the crisis clear the question now is: what has been done and what needs to be done?
 Let’s review first the work on some individual African nations and their efforts in this area.